awsdocs/amazon-ec2-user-guide/doc_source/user-data.md

 # Run commands on your Linux instance at launch<a name="user-data"></a>

 When you launch an instance in Amazon EC2, you have the option of passing user data to the instance that can be used to perform common automated configuration tasks and even run scripts after the instance starts\.
 You can pass two types of user data to Amazon EC2: shell scripts and cloud\-init directives\.
-You can also pass this data into the launch wizard as plain text, as a file \(this is useful for launching instances using the command line tools\), or as base64\-encoded text \(for API calls\)\.
+You can also pass this data into the launch instance wizard as plain text, as a file \(this is useful for launching instances using the command line tools\), or as base64\-encoded text \(for API calls\)\.

 If you are interested in more complex automation scenarios, consider using AWS CloudFormation and AWS OpsWorks\.
 For more information, see the [AWS CloudFormation User Guide](https://docs.aws.amazon.com/AWSCloudFormation/latest/UserGuide/) and the [AWS OpsWorks User Guide](https://docs.aws.amazon.com/opsworks/latest/userguide/)\.